Estimate Time6 min

 Set goals and expectations

-Get the home inspected
+Get the home inspected1

-Negotiating a house offer: tips and strategies
+Negotiating a house offer: tips and strategies1

 Sellers want the highest price with the least number of concessions, while buyers are looking to get the most and spend the least.
 Consider these tips and strategies as you negotiate an offer, on either side of the transaction.